 The best part is the work is done!

-This Virtual Field Trip includes informational text to build background knowledge and has built-in clickable links that take students inside and around the Valley of the Kings burial sites using the super cool features of Google Earth.
 As well, this virtual field trip includes a link to a short video from an archaeologist studying the tombs.
 This is a great way for students to hear from different voices and perspectives.

 Before exploring each burial site, students will locate the specific tomb on the site map using the correct code.
 Students will drag and drop a star icon to pinpoint the location on the map.